 While this one-time deposit does not occur immediately after you receive approval, the processing time is fairly quick.
-It may take three to four months after your first regular benefits check to see this large deposit.
-If it takes more time we follow up with Social Security for our clients to pinpoint what may be causing the delay.
+It may take a few months after your first regular benefits check to see this large deposit.
+If it takes more time, we follow up with Social Security for our clients to pinpoint what may be causing the delay.

 There is no waiting period for SSI, so your benefits begin the month after your claim gains initial approval or you win your appeal.
 Your back pay will cover the months between your application date and the date you received approval.

 How Long Will It Take To Get My SSI Back Pay?

 The SSA pays SSI back pay as three installments instead of as a lump sum like SSDI.
 Within a few months of receiving your first SSI monthly benefit, you should receive one-third of your back pay.
 A second payment follows six months later, and the final payment occurs after another six months.

 Can I Qualify for Retroactive Benefits?